XRPLF/xrpl-dev-portal/content/reference-amendments.md

 |:-----------------------------------------------------------------|:----------|
 | 6781F8368C4771B83E8B821D88F580202BCB4228075297B19E4FDC5233F1EFDC | Enabled   |

-Allows pre-authorization of accounting relationships (zero-balance trust lines) when using [Authorized Accounts](tutorial-gateway-guide.html#authorized-accounts).
+Allows pre-authorization of accounting relationships (zero-balance trust lines) when using [Authorized Trust Lines](concept-authorized-trust-lines.html).

 With this amendment enabled, a `TrustSet` transaction with [`tfSetfAuth` enabled](reference-transaction-format.html#trustset-flags) can create a new [`RippleState` ledger object](reference-ledger-format.html#ripplestate) even if it keeps all the other values of the `RippleState` node in their default state.
 The new `RippleState` node has the [`lsfLowAuth` or `lsfHighAuth` flag](reference-ledger-format.html#ripplestate-flags) enabled, depending on whether the sender of the transaction is considered the low node or the high node.
 The sender of the transaction must have already enabled [`lsfRequireAuth`](reference-ledger-format.html#accountroot-flags) by sending an [AccountSet transaction](reference-transaction-format.html#accountset) with the [asfRequireAuth flag enabled](reference-transaction-format.html#accountset-flags).